aarjae/aarjae.github.io/_posts/2017-08-23-day-1-in-the-reactor.md

 When React.createElement is run on the function, it picks up the argument from the props object and uses it.

+This style arguably keeps things simpler and I also understand this style is better performance-wise.
+I still don't know why by the way.
+Hopefully will figure that out in the coming days.

 Check out the whole code [here](https://gist.github.com/raajable/4e048596cfee665ec6a788503caa0d67)